MarkDLR/mcgillshakore/README.md

 ### Hi there, I'm ShaKore McGill 👋

-## I'm a Front End Developer, Digital Artist, Movie Lover, and an Inspiring Vegan.
+## I'm a Front End Developer, Digital Artist, Movie Lover, and an Aspiring Vegan.

 * I'm currently exploring new languages in the programming world.
 * Goals: Make beautfiul dynamic websites and applications.